 The role of the board

-Foundation directors and foundation governors are the stewards of the school’s Catholic character and are accountable for this to the Church and community.
-To fulfil this special responsibility, the board has a duty under both Canon Law and statute to ensure that they appoint senior leaders who will not only excel in their professional responsibilities, but who will enhance and distinctive nature of the school, promoting high standards in the quality of Religious Education and provision for prayer and liturgy, For this reason, the Bishops’ Conference of England and Wales has specified the Church’s expectations that these posts are reserved for Catholic teachers who combine personal conviction and the practice of their faith with the required professional qualifications and experience.
-This, too, applies to school chaplains, although the expectation is not that the postholder holds a teaching qualification.
+Foundation directors and foundation governors are the stewards of the school’s distinctive Catholic character and are accountable for this to the Church and community.
+To fulfil this special responsibility, the board has a duty under both Canon Law and statute to ensure that they appoint senior leaders who will not only excel in their professional responsibilities, but who will enhance and develop the distinctive nature of the school, promoting high standards in the quality of Religious Education and provision for prayer and liturgy, For this reason, the Bishops’ Conference of England and Wales has specified the Church’s expectations that these posts are reserved for Catholic teachers who combine personal conviction and the practice of their faith with the required professional qualifications and experience.
+This, too, applies to school chaplains, although the expectation is not that the postholder holds a teaching qualification. ? what about those appointed specifically as RE teacher?

 Diocesan recruitment advisors

-Trusts and schools must seek the assistance of a Diocesan recruitment advisor for the appointment of a Headteacher, Deputy Headteacher, Heard of RE and School Chaplain, and any other senior leadership posts that involves leadership of Catholic ethos.
+Trusts and schools must seek the assistance of a Diocesan recruitment advisor for the appointment of a Headteacher, Deputy Headteacher, Heard of RE and School Chaplain, and any other senior leadership posts that involves leadership of Catholic education.
 This assistance must be arranged through the Diocesan Education Department.
 A Headteacher cannot act as a Diocesan recruitment adviser in his/her own school or Trust.

 Equal opportunities